Disabled Access and Carer / PA Ticket Information

 The allocation of complimentary carer / PA tickets is intended to assist those who would otherwise be unable to attend the concert.
 In order to ensure that we are aware of the needs of our disabled patrons, and that the support provided through the complimentary carer / PA ticket policy is not abused, we ask all customers who have indicated the need for a carer / PA ticket to complete an application form.

 We also kindly request that where possible you provide some form of supporting documentation.
 This could be a scan or photocopy (or even a picture taken on your mobile) of your DLA / PIP entitlement letter, or CredAbility Access Card.
-Feel free to cross out reference numbers and amounts.
+Feel free to cross out any information that relates to reference numbers, amount of benefit paid or health conditions etc.

 Priority for carer / PA tickets is given to customers who are: